-These tips and tricks for Google Search will help you search smarter and find what you’re looking for easily and conveniently than ever before.
-These will increase your productivity at making online researches, and you will feel the web’s information on your fingertips.
+These Google Search tricks and tips will help you search smarter and find what you’re looking for easily and conveniently than ever before.
+These will increase your productivity at making online researches, and you will get the web’s information on your fingertips.
 The tips and tricks are grouped in sections or categories to improve accessibility and readability.
 You can click on the links below to move between the sections.

-Basic Google Search Tips and Tricks for Better Search Experience
+Basic Google Search Tricks for Better Search Experience

 Google can’t only search for words but also for images.
 This is one of those Google Search tricks which is extremely useful but not many users know about.
 Basically, You can use an image to search for related images.
 This comes in really handy when you have an image but don’t have any context for it.
 You must have noticed the camera icon in the search bar in Google Images right?
 Well, you just click the Camera button, and paste an image URL or upload a picture from your system to make an image search.
 You can also find some more alternative reverse image search engines here.

-Google in spite of its vast features don’t seem fit for privacy enthusiasts because of the tracking concerns.
-An alternative – Startpage (also known as lxquick) – allows you to make Google searches without worrying about its tracking or other privacy problems.
-It shows searches from the Google but don’t track your IP address or your location info or such.
+Google in spite of its vast features doesn’t seem fit for privacy enthusiasts because of the tracking concerns.
+An alternative – Startpage allows you to make Google searches without worrying about its tracking or other privacy problems.
+It shows searches from Google but doesn’t track your IP address or your location info or such.
 There are many such Google alternative search engines that can help you carry out private searches.

-Search Settings can be opened by clicking on Settings at bottom right of Google’s homepage.
-You can customize your search settings as per your requirements to get more out of Google results.
+Google lets you customize search settings to tailor the search results for you.
+You can customize your search settings by visiting the search settings page.
 SafeSearch can be used to block explicit results, and you can even ask Google to speak answers to your voice searches.
 Moreover, you can set instant predictions, the number of results shown per page, and your language and location to get more personalized results and recommendations.